-As we get deep into Q4, many companies are planning their budgets and priorities for 2017.
-If your call center is still putting callers on hold, let me spend a few minutes explaining why you should make call-backs a priority next year.
+If your call center is still putting callers on hold, let me spend a few minutes explaining why you should make call-backs a priority this year.

 We all know how demanding consumers are today, especially when it comes to being on hold with a call center.
 (Don’t believe me?
 Go to onholdwith.com and check out the feed of complaint-tweets.)
 Luckily it’s never been easier to add call-backs to your call center.

-Read on for 3 reasons to make call-backs a priority in your 2017 plan.
+Read on for 3 reasons to make call-backs a priority in your budget planning.

 Call-Backs Make Customers Happier